kayateia/flowerbox3-client-scala/README.md

 a working Scala environment (sbt), a supported LWJGL platform, and a few textures that you currently have to supply for yourself.

+THIS IS NOW DEPRECATED IN FAVOR OF THE KOTLIN REPO.
+Please see flowerbox3-client on this GitHub account for everything moving forward.

 This is licensed under the MIT license.

 ## License